 Practice good oral hygiene using nonabrasive tooth cleaning products to protect your veneers from damage.

 Dental veneers are strong, durable, and resistant to cavities.
 However, the thin shells only cover part of the tooth, leaving the remaining areas exposed to plaque and cavity-causing bacteria.
 Therefore, we recommend all patients with veneers keep practicing good dental hygiene and go for regular dental checkups and cleanings to prevent cavities.
-Visit Complete Health Dentistry of Park Ridge today for a consultation, checkups, and veneer installation.
+Contact us for more information.